 Try to avoid using extension leads

 Is it really necessary to use the extension lead?
-Overloading sockets or extension sockets is dangerous.
+Overloading sockets or extension sockets are dangerous.
 Could you perhaps have another plug socket installed behind the television, or could you rearrange your room so that the computer is not plugged into the same wall socket as the television, DVD player and digital TV box?
 If you can get away without using extension leads, then do so!
 Not only will your home be safer, but it will look tidier.
 If you decide to have another plug socket fitted, ensure that you use a Part P-approved electrician.

 Use an overload calculator